nus-cs2030s/2324-s2/docs/26-wildcard.md

 A.<Circle>contains(circleSeq, shape); // compilation error
 ```

 Thus, with our current implementation, we can't look for a shape (which may be a circle) in a sequence of circles, even though this is something reasonable that a programmer might want to do.
-This constraint is due to the invariance of generics s while we avoided the possibility of run-time errors by avoiding the covariance of arrays, our methods have become less general.
+This constraint is due to the invariance of generics &mdash; while we avoided the possibility of run-time errors by avoiding the covariance of arrays, our methods have become less general.

 Let's see how we can fix this with bounded type parameters first.
-We can introduce another type parameter, say `S`, to remove the constraints that the type of the sequence must be the same as the type of the object to search for.
-I.e., we change from
+We can introduce another type parameter, say `S`, to remove the constraints that the type of the sequence must be the same as the type of the object to search for,  i.e., we change from
 ```Java
   public static <T> boolean contains(Seq<T> seq, T obj) { .. }
 ```